9 Steps to Build an Effective Coaching Survey

 Rosemary Hanrahan headshot

-Dr. Rosemary Hanrahan, ACC is a coach, author, nonprofit advocate and physician, who brings her coaching expertise to professionals and organizations in the academic, health care and nonprofit sectors.
+Rosemary Hanrahan, PCC, MD, MPH, is a coach, author, nonprofit advocate, and physician.
 She is the owner and founder of Beyond Words Wellness Resources, LLC.
-She encourages clients to define their mission, vision, values and goals and develop personal and professional strategies to remain engaged, passionate and productive in their chosen profession and create a healthy and fulfilling lifestyle.
+She encourages clients to define their mission, vision, values, and goals and develop personal and professional strategies to remain engaged, passionate, and productive in their chosen profession and create a healthy and fulfilling lifestyle.
 She also leads workshops for community groups and nonprofit organizations on topics such as cultivating caregiver resilience, creating a wellness compass and coaching practice evaluation.
-Rosemary earned her MD and MPH degrees from the University of Pittsburgh, and is a recent graduate of Duquesne University’s Professional Coaching and ADAPT Career Coaching Programs.
-She serves on several nonprofit boards including ICF Pittsburgh.
+She serves on several nonprofit boards including ICF Pittsburgh Charter Chapter.
 She can be reached at beyondwordswellness@gmail.com.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.